flatironinstitute/cpp2doc_webdemo/web/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "Jek Theme TRIQS is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
+description: "Jek Theme TRIQS is a responsive Jekyll theme with built-in search for documenting TRIQS."
-permalink: /
+permalink:
 ---

 # Focus on writing good documentation
 {: .fs-9 }

-Jek Theme TRIQS gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.
+TRIQS (Toolbox for Research on Interacting Quantum Systems) is a set of C++ and Python libraries for the study of interacting quantum systems.
 {: .fs-6 .fw-300 }

 [Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/lizlove/jek-theme-triqs){: .btn .fs-5 .mb-4 .mb-md-0 }